rickbergfalk/ready-set-sql/readme.md

 	* ctrl+n to go to next slide
 	* etc.

-* Lesson Viewer table map?
+* Lesson Viewer table map

+* More SQL Resources should be in footer, not main nav

 * Make Real Lessons